 About the Author

-Ian Ramirez serves as the Venue Director of Madera Estates, a Spanish and European inspired luxury wedding and event venue located in Conroe, TX.
-The architecturally-stunning and beauty that is Madera Estates, takes inspiration and visions from the historic town of San Miguel de Allende, Mexico, an artist’s haven and UNESCO World Heritage Site.
+Ian Ramirez serves as the Venue Director of Madera Estates, a Spanish and European-inspired luxury wedding and event venue located in Conroe, TX.
+The architecturally stunning and beautiful Madera Estates take inspiration and visions from the historic town of San Miguel de Allende, Mexico, an artist’s haven and UNESCO World Heritage Site.
 An oasis of lush landscaping, guests are immediately transported from the piney woods of Southeastern Texas to the breathtaking and luscious highlands of Central Mexico.

 A native of The Woodlands, TX, Mr. Ramirez graduated Summa cum laude from the University of Cincinnati, College-Conservatory of Music, where he received his bachelor’s and master’s degree in music.
 He has received awards from the National Opera Association and a Career Opportunity Grant from the Oregon Arts Commission.
 In 2018, Ian was named the Man of the Year through the Leukemia & Lymphoma Society’s Man & Woman of the Year campaign, as well as PR Luxury Media’s Do-Gooder of the Year.
 Most recently, he was named Houston Business Journal’s 40 Under 40.